 Robert Pilling.
-Mr. Pilling is the Director of Business Development of Integrated Dental Holdings and joined the Group in January 2009.
-He worked closely with the IDH management team during the sale of the business to the Carlyle Group and Palamon in 2011 and has worked extensively in the acquisitive growth within the Group thereafter.
+Mr. Pilling is the Group Director of Strategy for Integrated Dental Holdings and joined the Group in January 2009.
+He worked closely with the IDH management team during the sale of the business to the Carlyle Group and Palamon in 2011 and has worked extensively in the acquisitive growth and strategic planning within the group thereafter.
 He was previously a Senior Manager at BDO Stoy Hayward, a global firm of accountants and advisors across 154 countries.
 His role was primarily working on UK national turnaround business solutions and he also worked on a number of corporate finance matters.
 Prior to this, Mr. Pilling worked in accountancy roles for the card retailer, Birthdays plc which was later acquired by Clinton Cards.
 Mr. Pilling is a member of the Chartered Institute of Management Accountants.

 Dr. Nyree Whitley.
-Dr Whitley has more than 20 years' experience of clinical practice and was formerly a Regional Clinical Director at mydentist.
+Dr Whitley has more than 20 years' experience of clinical practice and was formerly a Regional Clinical Director at {my}dentist until becoming Group Clinical Director in 2017.
 Nyree qualified from Guy's Hospital in 1996 and, since then, has held posts in primary and secondary dental care, as a Postgraduate Dental Tutor for the Welsh Deanery, a Clinical Reviewer for the National Clinical Assessment Service (NCAS), an associate Dento-legal Advisor and Local Dental Advisor for Dental Protection and is still a practicing dentist.